Carath/TeXdrawer/README.md

 * detexify

 The project backend needs to be cloned.
-However, the *master* branch seems to not work properly, so a slightly modified version of the *stack* branch is used:
+However, the *master* branch seems to not work properly, so a slightly modified version of the *stack* branch is used.
+For increased stability, the [docker](https://docs.docker.com/engine/install) build is used, be sure to have it installed.

 ```
 git clone https://github.com/kirel/detexify-hs-backend.git